-Recently a friend of mine showed me a pair of coloured jeans she bought in Paris and it immediately reminded me of blog post by Natasha on Our Normandy Life which I featured on September’s BritMums Expat-roundup.
-Until then, it never occurred to me to talk about fashions as an expat experience but you know what, it is.
-Apart from feeling of otherness, if you are in the minority in your adopted country, there is also fashion (food and self-care).
+I remember the time a friend of mine showed me a pair of coloured jeans she’d bought in Paris.
+Immediately, it reminded me of a blog post by Natasha on Our Normandy Life which I featured on a BritMums Expat-roundup back in the day.
+Until then, it never occurred to me to talk about fashion as an expat experience but you know what, it is.
+Apart from the feeling of otherness, if you’re in the minority in your adopted country, there is also the difference in fashion (food and self-care).
 In Trinidad, my work-wear and occasion wear were made by a seamstress.
 It amazed me how casual some people dressed for work in England.
-It took me about two years to be reconditioned to be more relaxed with my work wear.
-These days at a stay at home mum, if my socks match and my entire outfit reflects the season, it’s a plus.
+It took me about two years to be reconditioned to ‘relaxed’ work-wear.
 Seriously, fashion is a big part of our identity which makes it a part of the expat experience.

 Who took the colours away?

-My first job in England was in retail for Marks and Spencer, Cambridge town centre.
+My first job in England was in retail for Marks and Spencer, in Cambridge town centre.
 During my interview I was asked what did I notice about the shop floor?
-I vaguely remember pointing out that the colours that were complementary to ladies of colour was Orange, Fuchsia and Burgundy.
-Yes, I got the job and I was probably the only member (of staff outside of management) who wore the entire suit on the shop floor.
-I can’t tell a lie, I love a pin stripe suit.
-And my Marks suit was sweet!
-After three months I changed jobs and went to work for Cambridge University, in a faculty library at which point I wore my own suits.
+I vaguely remember pointing out that the colours there were complementary to ladies of colour; bold Orange, Fuchsia and Burgundy.
+Yes, I got the job but I doon noticed that I was probably the only member of staff outside of management who wore the entire suit on the shop floor.
+I can’t tell a lie, I love a pin stripe suit and my Marks suit was sweet!
+After three months I changed jobs and went to work for Cambridge University, in the Classics Faculty Library at which point, wore my own suits.
 (Check me out in the pic below!)

-Trinis usually like to know, ‘what’s the dress code?’
-For real, typically, men and women alike want to get it right.
+A typical Trinis always wants to know, ‘what’s the dress code?’
+For real, men and women alike want to get it right.
 As newbie expat, my sponsor always chuckled when I asked her ‘what’s the dress code?’ whenever she invited me out.
-My suitcase contained custom made suits and a few evening dresses, along with some autumn-winter items from a cousin in Canada.
-My cousin was a dress size bigger than me.
-As a result, for casual affairs I was a bit baggy.
+On arrival, my suitcase contained custom made suits, a few evening dresses, along with some second-hand autumn-winter items from a cousin in Canada.
+Wearing second-hand clothing was nothing new to me, especially when I was younger.

 As an expat have you even had a fashion faux pas?
 How did relocating affect your fashion sense?
 I’d love to hear from you.